DFCA: Decentralized Federated Clustering Algorithm: Preliminaries

 \section{Preliminaries}

 Let $M$ be a set of $N$ clients that are connected to each other in a graph.
 We represent the graph by $N$ sets $\mathcal{N}_i\subset M$, which contain the neighboring clients for each client $i$ (i.e., neighborhood sets).
 The clients are partitioned into $k$ disjoint clusters $\mathcal{S}_1,...,\mathcal{S}_k\subset M$.
 Each cluster is associated with a distinct data distribution $\mathcal{D}_1,...,\mathcal{D}_k$.
-Our problem setup is illustrated in Figure \ref{fig:problem}, with the different data distributions being simulated by handwritten character digits (EMNIST) rotated by 0, 90, 180, 270 degrees.
+Our problem setup is illustrated in Figure \ref{fig:problem}, which shows the different data distributions represented by handwritten character digits (EMNIST) rotated by 0, 90, 180, 270 degrees.

-For each client $i$, we sample a data set $D_i$ distributed according to $\mathcal{D}_j$ of the associated cluster $j$ meaning that each clients has data from one of $k$ data distribution.
-Additionally, at each client $i$ we store all $k$ Machine Learning models (ML-models), which are parameterized by $\theta_{i,j}$ where $j\in[k]$ and $k$ is the number of clusters.
+For each client $i$, we sample a data set $D_i$ distributed according to $\mathcal{D}_j$ of the associated cluster $j$ meaning that each client has data from one of $k$ data distribution.
+Additionally, at each client $i$ we store all $k$ Machine Learning models (ML-models), which are parameterized by $\theta_{i,j}$ where $j\in[k]:=\{1,\dots,k\}$ and $k$ is the number of clusters.
 Client $i$ will update the parameters $\theta_{i,j}$ of the model, which is associated with its corresponding cluster $j$, by gradient descent using $D_i$.
 During aggregation (communication phase) the local models for all clusters are updated using the models of the neighboring clients.
 Note that the corresponding (assigned) cluster of a client might change after an iteration.

 For client-local learning, we consider a loss function $\mathcal{L}(\theta_{i,j}, d)$ that calculates the loss for a single data point $d\in D_i$.
 These losses can be combined on the client-level and also on the cluster-level: